luiarthur/padawan/_posts/rplotfunction/2015-11-19-rplotfunction.md

 the `col` argument.
 (That is the motivation behind using a dummy function in the script above.)
 And you can get your default plots looking even better than the default default-plots.

+A word of caution: in this example, if I were to write some R code and let someone else run it.
+The other user should have no problem running my code, even if I use the `plot` function - because all I have done was modify the default parameters.
+I didn't *add* any new functions.
+So, if you intend your code to be used by others, don't lightly add things to your `.Rprofile`.
+The idea is to make sure that other users will still be able to run your code.
+If they want the fancy plots you make, you can teach them this wonderful trick!